Shrutipriya07/Shruti-Cypress/README.md

 # Cypress search feature Project
 This project contains Cypress tests to validate the search feature across desktop and mobile views.
-It includes scripts for running tests in both interactive and CI modes.

 ## Running the Tests